xerxesLira/lab-01-git-assignment/lab-assignment-01.md

 * Edit the file participants.md to add your name.
 Then add the file, commit it, and push it.
 * Whoever tries to push the file first will likely succeed.
 Whoever tries to push the file second will likely get an error message.
 Figure out how to resolve the error message.

+## Marks

+(0.5 point) Successfully created a new branch
+(1 point) Successfully added, commited, and pushed info into the students folder (0.5 point) Wrote short, one line, and coherent commit messages